AhmetFurkanDEMIR/Recording/index.md

 ## What is a Recorder?

 Recorder allows you to record your desktop screen at 30 or 60 FPS.
 If you wish, you can open your camera and include it in the video with a single click.
 Currently, video recording is performed in .mp4 format only.

+## Recorder's features

+* Screen recording at 30 or 60 FPS.
+* Combining Screen and Camera recording.
+* Possibility to delay the start of recording up to 180 seconds.
+* Instantly save the recording wherever you want.